schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 - Keep tracks of the tools or intentions of the other agents
 - Reason about both **first-order beliefs** (what others know) and **second-order beliefs** (what others think you know)

-In the bomb defusal task, GPT-4 agents equipped with belief states consistently achieve **perfect or near-perfect scores**, completing all three bomb phases with high success rates.
+In the bomb defusal task, LLM-based agents equipped with belief states consistently achieve **perfect or near-perfect scores**, completing all three bomb phases with high success rates.

 Some vulnerabilities remains such as proposing invalid actions or the agents having hallucinations.